sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 - Redesigned blog page
 - Improved search
-- Playground: Merge REPL and Examples page
+- Playground: a unified REPL and Examples page
-- Unify infrastructure of svelte REPL and learn.svelte.dev (a webcontainer-based REPL with rollup as fallback)
+- Unify the infrastructure of the Svelte REPL and [learn.svelte.dev](https://learn.svelte.dev) by creating a webcontainer-based REPL with rollup as a fallback
 - Address any feedback